yaeliavni/Unsupervised-Learning-Final-Project/README.md

 ## How to Run

-1. Set the correct `DATA_PATH` inside each script to point to your `parkinsons_disease_data.csv`.
+1. Set the correct `DATA_PATH` inside each script to point to your `parkinsons_disease_data.csv`, unless you activate it via git.
 2. Execute the desired script:
 ```bash
 python full_analysis_clustering.py
 ```
-3. Plots and summary tables will appear or be saved to the `Results/` folder.
+3. Plots and summary tables will appear or be saved to the `Results/` folder and will be plotted on the screen live when you run the script.

 ---